Certificate Authorities

 Hey, you did it!

 You finished the comic!
-Thanks from the bottom of of our cat paws for spending some of your day reading about HTTPS.
+Thanks from the bottom of our cat paws for spending some of your day reading about HTTPS.

 We propose three activities to distract you from the fact that there is not another episode to read.